kristian-lange-tw/JATOS_docs_v3/pages/Restricting-study-flow.md

 If you want to enforce a linear study flow check the box.
 Then, if a participant tries to go backwards in their browser, they will see an error message instead.
 The study run will be finished and put to state FAIL.

 **Hint**: You should tell your participants in your study's description if you enforce a linear study flow to prevent them from accidentally pressing the back button and failing your study.
-Consider also adding a warning (a pop-up window) informing participants that they will not be able to continue with the study.
+Consider also adding a warning (e.g. a pop-up) informing participants that they will not be able to continue with the study.

 **Another hint**: If you want to loop over components, un-check this box.